qnngroup/qnngds/docs/dev/packaging.rst

 Packaging
 =========

+CICD for PyPI

+Now, whenever you push a tagged commit to your Git repository remote on GitHub, this workflow will publish it to PyPI.
+And it'll publish any push to TestPyPI which is useful for providing test builds to your alpha users as well as making sure that your release pipeline remains healthy!

 This section has to be executed by someone who is an owner or a maintainer of the `qnngds PyPI project <https://pypi.org/project/qnngds/>`_.
 Only the owners of the project can add contributors.